 Everyone should check their credit report at least once a year by disputing bad credit on their credit report.

-- Being organized is key in taking on the task disputing errors and inaccuracies on credit report.
+Being organized is key in taking on the task disputing errors and inaccuracies on the credit report.

 Fair Credit Reporting Act